richrd/bx/README.md

     > Logout of the bot.

 *   define
-    > Define terms and words related to the bot.
+    > Defines terms and words related to the bot.

 *   delchan
     > Remove a channel from the autojoin list.